wjbetech/Atomology/implementation.md

 - Display hiscores on the main menu or after each game.
 - Optionally, allow resetting or exporting scores.

-## 6. Prevent Repeating Elements in a Game
+## 6. Prevent Repeating Elements in a Game - DONE

-- Ensure that each element is only presented once per game session, in any mode.
+- DONE: Ensure that each element is only presented once per game session, in any mode.
-- Track which elements have been used and only reset after all 150 have been played.
 - Consider shuffling the element list at the start of each game for randomness.

 # MVP